davidsbatista/davidsbatista.net/_posts/2017-04-01-document_classification.md

 ### Load pre-processed data:

-First we are going to load the pre-processed and cleaned data into the proper data structures which serve as input for the sklearn classifiers:
+First, we are going to load the pre-processed and cleaned data into the proper data structures which serve as input for the sklearn classifiers:

 {% highlight python %}
 data_df = pd.read_csv("movies_genres_en.csv", delimiter='\t')